aneoconsulting/ArmoniK.Admin.GUI/unit_test_formation.md

-### Write unit tests for a service with dependencies
+### Writing unit tests for a service with dependencies

 For testing a service with dependencies, we need to use more tools.

 We are going to work with Storage service for example.
-As we can see, the Storage.service have 2 others services injected.
+Ou Storage service have 2 others services injected.
 DefaultConfigService and Storage.
-To test methods linked with these injected services and reflect dependency injection , we are going to mock them.
+For testing methods linked with these injected services and reflect dependency injection , we are going to mock them.

+Mocking in unit testing is a technique used to create simulated or "mock" versions of objects, components, or services that a unit of code being tested depends on.
+These mock objects simulate the behavior of real objects we use but allow you to control and isolate the interactions with those dependencies.

+When writing unit tests for Angular standalone components as we use in ArmoniK Admin GUI, creating mocks objects ease components and services isolation from their dependencies.
+We can then only be focused on testing specific units of code we are interested in.

 ![image](https://github.com/aneoconsulting/ArmoniK.Admin.GUI/assets/136307285/5bb526c8-a55d-42d3-bfc9-008378036cd9)